JeremyWarui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. Give the world all the rights
 10. Let see John Doe
 11. Change mode in reference to another file
+12. Add execution rights to directories in the current directory